Sage/streamlinejs/tutorial/tutorial.md

 }
 ```

 `streams.httpRequest` is a small wrapper around node's `http.request` call.
-It allows us to obtain the response with a simple `response(_)` asynchronous call, and to read from this response with a simple asynchronous `readAll(_)` call (there is also an asynchronous `read` call which allows you to read one chunk at a time, or to read up to a given length).
+It allows us to obtain the response with a simple `response(_)` asynchronous call, and to read from this response with a simple asynchronous `readAll(_)` call (there is also an asynchronous `read` call which would let us read one chunk at a time, or read up to a given length).
 Notice how the calls can be naturally chained to obtain the response data.

 In this example we do not need to post any data to the remote URL.
 But this would not be difficult either.
-Just a matter of calling asynchronous `write(_, data)` methods before calling the `end()` method.
+It would just be a matter of calling asynchronous `write(_, data)` methods before calling the `end()` method.

 ## [Dealing with errors](tuto4._js)

 If our `search` function fails, an exception will be propagated.
 If we don't do anything special, the exception will bubble up to the request dispatcher created by `streams.createHttpServer(...)`.
 This dispatcher will catch it and generate a 500 response with the error message.

 This is probably a bit rude to our users.
-But we can do a better job by trapping the error and including the error message into our HTML page. all we need is a `try/catch` inside our `search` function:
+But we can do a better job by trapping the error and injecting the error message into our HTML page.
+All we need is a `try/catch` inside our `search` function:

 ```javascript
 function search(_, q) {